axibase/atsd-use-cases/research/bag-tax/README.md

 | 2016 | 2.45                      |
 ```

-> Use the dropdown menu to view totals by year, month, or week.
+> Use the drop-down list to view totals by year, month, or week.

 ![](./images/BT_2.1.1.png)